heremaps/xyz-documentation/docs/xyz_pro.md

 The schema definition can be in the form of a web address or a local schema json file.

 !!! note "Schema validation is not transactional (yet)"
-    The schema validation will be non transactional (Transaction = FALSE) i.e. upload all the objects which passes schema definition and display the list of objects rejected.
+    The schema validation will be non-transactional (`Transaction = FALSE`) and will upload all the objects which pass schema definition and display the list of objects rejected.

 ## Change Log